Niamh Fox of our Social Work team shares some tips on how carers can look after their mental health.

 COVID-19 has impacted every aspect of our lives.
-We are living through unprecedented times and now more than ever we appreciate the tremendous work our carers do on a daily basis.
-Niamh Fox, who is part of our Social Work team, shares some tips on how carers can look after their mental health, and offers some helpful online resources to support carers during this difficult time.
+We are living through unprecedented times and now, more than ever, we appreciate the tremendous work our carers do on a daily basis.

-This pandemic has brought with it a whole host of added difficulties and struggles for carers.
-These include reduced family support due to social distancing guidelines, the withdrawal of some homecare packages and other state services and of course the intense worry about our often vulnerable loved ones.
+The pandemic brought with it a whole host of added difficulties and struggles for carers.
+These include reduced family support in light of physical distancing guidelines, the withdrawal of some homecare packages and other state services and, of course, the intense worry about our often vulnerable loved ones.

-This in turn makes life as a carer even more challenging.
-In these strange times, it is so important for carers to practice self-care and be mindful of their wellness and mental health.
+This, in turn, makes life as a carer even more challenging.
+It is so important for carers to practice self-care and be mindful of their wellness and mental health.

 Ten tips for looking after your mental health as a carer

-- Keep active.
-This can be as simple as a short walk.
+Keeping active can be as simple as going for a short walk.
 Exercise has been shown to boost self-esteem and energy levels.
 Make this an enjoyable addition to your day.

-- Check that you are receiving all your entitlements.
-Often carers will be entitled to apply for Carers Allowance which is a state payment.
+Often, carers will be entitled to apply for Carers Allowance, which is a state payment.
 Check with your local Citizen's Information Centre about your rights.

 Where can I get support?

-Care Alliance Ireland has set up an online social group to support carers during this time.
+Care Alliance Ireland has set up an online social group to support carers.

-Family Carers Ireland is also hosting an online carer’s coffee club every Thursday at 11am.
-Further information can be found here.
+Family Carers Ireland is also hosting an online carers' coffee club every Thursday at 11am.